 Our first task in the mill was to remove the 30 to 40 cubic metres of compacted sawdust from the basement, which enabled us to access the area.
 We have reroofed the mill and inserted new beams.
 With much valued help from friends from High Wycombe, we have removed all the collapsed floors and rebuilt them at the original levels using the old beams as vertical supports.

 We are now able to generate a small amount of electricity from the wheel.
-There is a collection of heavy, cast iron, belt driven machinery which is gradually being restored and connected to the wheel to create a working museum for all to enjoy.
+There is a collection of heavy, cast iron, belt driven machinery which is gradually being restored and connected to the wheel to create a working mill for all to enjoy.